 What are Compulsions?

-Like obsessions, not all repetitive behaviours or “rituals” are compulsions.
-We must look at the function and the context of the behaviour; for instance, arranging and cataloguing books for eight hours a day isn’t a compulsion if the person works in a library.
+It’s important to note that not all repetitive behaviours or rituals qualify as compulsions.
+The key lies in understanding the function and context of the behaviour.
+For example, organising and cataloguing books for hours each day may not be a compulsion if the person works in a library, where this is part of their job.

 Compulsion Symptoms